 Zagreb Faculty of Law

 Anna-Maria Getos Kalac (PhD Freiburg, 2010; LL.M.
-Freiburg, 2004) holds a tenured associate professorship at University of Zagreb’s Faculty of Law, where she has been teaching criminology, victimology, penology and basics of criminal law since 2006.
+Freiburg, 2004) holds a tenured associate professorship at University of Zagreb’s Faculty of Law, where she has been teaching criminology, victimology, penology and basics of criminal law since 2006, and as of the academic year 2021/2022 heads the Faculty’s Criminal Law Department.
 In 2018 she has been appointed Professeur Invité at University of Lausanne’s School of Criminal Sciences, whereas she just completed an extended research stay at the Max Planck Institute for Foreign and International Criminal Law in Freiburg as foreign visiting professor (09/2017-10/2019).

 Balkan Criminology, Violence, Organized Crime and Illegal Markets, Feelings and Perceptions of (In)Security and Crime, International Sentencing, THB

 - Max Planck Society Research scholarship for foreign professors (09/2017-09/2019)

 - Fulbright Post-doctoral research fellowship (2014/2015 – cancelled due to maternity leave)

 - Fast Track Scholarship of the Robert Bosch Foundation (2013-2015)